-The consolidated financial statements of the Group for the year ended 31 December 2023 have been audited by Ernst & Young, the auditor of the Company.
-The Company has not changed its auditor since the Listing Date and up to the date of this report.
-A resolution for the re-appointment of Ernst & Young as the Company's auditor will be proposed at the forthcoming AGM of the Company.
+The consolidated financial statements of the Group for the year ended 31 December 2024 have been audited by SHINEWING (HK) CPA Limited, the auditor of the Company.
+As Ernst & Young and the Company have not reached consensus of the audit fees for the financial year ending 31 December 2024 and resigned as auditors of the Company, the Company has appointed SHINEWING (HK) CPA Limited as the auditors of the Company on 6 December 2024.
+For further details, please refer to the announcement of the Company dated 6 December 2024.
+A resolution for the re-appointment of SHINEWING (HK) CPA Limited as the Company's auditor will be proposed at the forthcoming AGM of the Company.

-By order of the Board Ling Yue Services Group Limited Mr. Liu Yuqi Chairman ev.com
+By order of the Board Ling Yue Services Group Limited Mr. Liu Yuqi Chairman